How Marriage Affects SSDI Disability Benefits in Pennsylvania

 The Social Security Administration runs two programs which grant financial assistance based on severe, long-term disability: SSI, which stands for Supplemental Security Income, and SSDI, which stands for Social Security Disability Insurance.
 But it isn’t just your health that impacts whether you qualify – your financial status also plays a major role in determining your eligibility for SSI or SSDI.
 Since getting married often means a major change in your personal finances, it’s possible that your SSI or SSDI eligibility could also be impacted.

 SSDI is meant for claimants who have earned sufficient “work credits” through past employment, while SSI is meant for claimants who have limited income and resources.
 However, while the employment criteria are very different for each program, in both cases claimants will be disqualified if they earn too much money.

 These monthly limits have different names under each program.
-The monthly earnings limit for SSDI claimants is called SGA (Substantial Gainful Activity), while the monthly earnings limit for SSI is called the FBR (Federal Benefit Rate).
+The monthly SSDI income limits to Pennsylvania for SSDI claimants is called SGA (Substantial Gainful Activity), while the monthly earnings limit for SSI is called the FBR (Federal Benefit Rate).
 The FBR also equals the monthly payment limit.